rosblox/rosblox.github.io/docs/connection.md

 # Connecting to ROSbloX

 ROSbloX can be connected to computers which run Windows, MacOS or Linux via USB-C or Ethernet.
-Note, ROSbloX do not require any installation of ROS on a computer.
+Note, ROSbloX are **plug-and-play** and do not require an installation of ROS on a computer.

 ## Connecting to ROSbloX via USB